OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

-A text configuration file, installed in ${installation_prefix}/share/proj/proj.ini (or ${PROJ_LIB}/proj.ini) will contain the URL of the CDNs that will be tried.
-If several are available, they will be tried in sequence.
-The user may also override this setting with the :c:func:`proj_context_network_set_url_endpoints` or through the PROJ_NETWORK_ENDPOINTS environment variable.
+A text configuration file, installed in ${installation_prefix}/share/proj/proj.ini (or ${PROJ_LIB}/proj.ini) will contain the URL of the CDN that will be used.
+The user may also override this setting with the :c:func:`proj_context_set_url_endpoint` or through the PROJ_NETWORK_ENDPOINT environment variable.

 The rationale for putting proj.ini in that location is